AcheronProject/AcheronDocs/src/shark/cases.rst

 The `case folder of the GitHub repo <https://github.com/Gondolindrim/SharkPCB/tree/master/case>`_ has the .stp, .stl and .f3d files for the custom cases being designed, one being a low profile or "short" (switches are exposed) and another a high-profile or "tall".

+If you want to check the 3D models of the cases, see the bottom of this page for in-browser renders.

 ..
 Attention:: The cases are not ready and were not prototyped; also feedback from the community is still underway so we are still setting on some matters before releasing them.

 Why not use Blender?